-Thomas S. Kraft (Principal Investigator)
+Thomas S. Kraft

 Assistant Professor, Department of Anthropology, University of Utah